wp-plugins/theme-blvd-woocommerce-patch/readme.txt

 *DISCLAIMER: Please note that the goal of this plugin is not to add anything stylistically to WooCommerce, but just to put the pieces in place, giving you a solid, structural starting point for your WooCommerce shop running on your Theme Blvd theme.*

-= What does this plugin do? =
+= What does this plugin actually do? =

-This plugin does the following:

 1. Adds appropriate Theme Blvd HTML markup to wrap the main content of WooCommerce shop pages.
 2. Replaces WooCommerce pagination with Theme Blvd framework's pagination.